-The Board has analyzed the independence of each director and nominee and has determined that the following directors and nominees meet the standards of independence under the Company s Corporate Governance Guidelines and applicable NYSE listing standards, including that each such director or nominee is free of any
+Based on this analysis, the Board has determined that the following directors and nominees meet the standards of independence under the Company s Corporate Governance Guidelines and applicable NYSE listing standards, including that each such director or nominee is free of any relationship that would interfere with his individual exercise of independent judgment: Mr. Raborn, Mr. Evans, Mr. Kadish, Mr. Johnson, Mr. Chadwell and Mr. Welch.